mmckeehan/mmckeehan/README.md

 - 👋 Hi, I’m @mmckeehan
 - 👀 I’m interested in ...
 Learning Java, C#, and Python
 - 🌱 I’m currently learning ...
-Java
+C#
 - 💞️ I’m looking to collaborate on ...
-Java
+C#
 - 📫 How to reach me ... https://www.linkedin.com/in/michaelmckeehan/

 <!---